brandur/sorg/content/articles/redis-streams.md

 tracking their position within it by persisting the ID of the last record they read.

-The new `XADD` command appends to the stream:
+The new `XADD` command appends to one:

 ```
 > XADD rocket-rides-log * id 123 distance 456.7